 As you can see, this is a detailed plan.
 I’m starting with what I know – the marriage of Thomas and Cynthia.
 Next I’ll move on to the census records.
 Based on what I discover there, I’ll move forward with probate, court, and land records.
 You’ll notice that I include the links to the collections in my plan.
 The more you work on research planning the more efficient you’ll become.
 I spend about fifteen minutes on my plan and then I’m ready to go.
 I have a focus for my research session and at the end I know exactly what I’ve done.

-Your assignment for the next three weeks?
+Your assignment?
 Create a working research plan following the four steps above.
 Use the objective you formulated at the beginning of this series and all that you’ve learned from your source analysis and locality research to choose the best sources to answer your research question.

-Sign up for the Research Like a Pro Study Group here.
+Learn more about the Research Like a Pro eCourse and Study Group here.